FCDO Travel Warnings And Your Travel Insurance

-If the FCO consider a situation to be dangerous they may advise against all travel or all but essential travel to an entire country or specific regions within that country.
+If the FCDO consider a situation to be dangerous they may advise against all travel or all but essential travel to an entire country or specific regions within that country.

-How does an Foreign Office travel warning affect my travel insurance?
+How does a FCDO travel warning affect my travel insurance?

-It is important to be aware that if the Foreign and Commonwealth Office warns against all travel or all but essential travel to your holiday destination before you get there, you will not covered by your travel insurance, which means that any claims you make will not be paid, if you choose to travel against their advice.
+It is important to be aware that if the Foreign, Commonwealth & Development Office warns against all travel or all but essential travel to your holiday destination before you get there, you will not covered by your travel insurance, which means that any claims you make will not be paid, if you choose to travel against their advice.

-If the FCO issues a warning whilst you are in an affected region you will be covered as normal under the medical and personal accident sections of your travel insurance policy, so long as you follow the latest FCO advice for British nationals already in the area.
+If the FCDO issues a warning whilst you are in an affected region you will be covered as normal under the medical and personal accident sections of your travel insurance policy, so long as you follow the latest FCDO advice for British nationals already in the area.

-What should I do if the FCO issues a travel warning for my holiday destination?
+What should I do if the FCDO issues a travel warning for my holiday destination?

-If your tour operator or travel agent is unable to operate the holiday due to an FCO travel warning they are oblidged to offer you an alternative holiday or a full refund.
+If your tour operator or travel agent is unable to operate the holiday due to an FCDO travel warning they are oblidged to offer you an alternative holiday or a full refund.